Owning a Yacht: An expensive hobby

 When you charter your yacht out to others, its availability for your private use decreases.
 There is a likelihood you might not have the yacht on specific dates when you wanted it.

-The chances that banks will offer you a loan for a yacht that you wish to later charter out to others are really less.
+The chances that banks will offer you a loan for a yacht that you wish to later charter out to others are really slim.
 So, the entire initial expenditure will be yours to bear, further reducing the cost leverage chartering would have provided.

 Your income earned by way of chartering your yacht is taxable under the law.
 This is a deduction from gross income, a kind of additional expense.